Underwater acoustics: History

 Interest in developing echo ranging systems began in earnest following the sinking of the RMS Titanic in 1912.
 By sending a sound wave ahead of a ship, the theory went, a return echo bouncing off the submerged portion of an iceberg should give early warning of collisions.
 By directing the same type of beam downwards, the depth to the bottom of the ocean could be calculated.

 The first practical deep-ocean echo sounder was invented by Harvey C. Hayes, a U.S. Navy physicist.
 For the first time, it was possible to create a quasi-continuous profile of the ocean floor along the course of a ship.
 The first such profile was made by Hayes on board the U.S.S.
 Stewart, a Navy destroyer that sailed from Newport to Gibraltar between June 22 and 29, 1922.
 During that week, 900 deep-ocean soundings were made.

 Using a refined echo sounder, the German survey ship Meteor made several passes across the South Atlantic from the equator to Antarctica between 1925 and 1927, taking soundings every 5 to 20 miles.
 Their work created the first detailed map of the Mid-Atlantic Ridge.
 It showed that the Ridge was a rugged mountain range, and not the smooth plateau that some scientists had envisioned.
 Since that time, both naval and research vessels have operated echo sounders almost continuously while at sea.

-Important contributions to acoustical oceanography have been made by:
+Contributions to acoustical oceanography have been made by: